topcoder-platform/autopilot-v6/docs/CHALLENGE_API_INTEGRATION.md

-# Challenge API Integration Documentation
+# Challenge Data Integration Documentation

-This document outlines the integration strategy between the Autopilot service and the Topcoder Challenge API.
+This document outlines how the Autopilot service interacts with the Topcoder Challenge database after removing the external Challenge API dependency.

 ## 1. Overview

-The integration enables the Autopilot service to dynamically schedule and manage challenge phase transitions based on real-time data from the Challenge API.
-This is achieved through a combination of listening to Kafka events for immediate updates and a periodic synchronization process for ensuring data consistency.
+Autopilot now queries the Challenge database directly through Prisma.
+This approach eliminates HTTP latency, removes the need for Auth0 tokens and retry logic, and gives the service an authoritative view of challenge and phase data.
+The database is accessed through a dedicated Prisma schema (`prisma/challenge.schema.prisma`) and runtime client (`ChallengePrismaService`).

 ## 2. Core Components

 ### ChallengeApiService

 - **File**: `src/challenge/challenge-api.service.ts`
-- **Responsibility**: Acts as the primary client for all interactions with the external Challenge API.
+- **Responsibility**: Provides challenge lookups and phase mutations backed by direct database access.
-- **Key Features**:
+- **Key Behaviors**:
-  - **Robust Retries**: Implements an exponential backoff strategy for retrying failed API requests, making the service resilient to transient network issues.
-Retry logic is configurable via `.env` variables.
-  - **Rate Limiting Handling**: Specifically detects HTTP 429 (Too Many Requests) responses and respects the `Retry-After` header if provided.
-  - **Endpoint Integration**: Provides methods to interact with key Challenge API endpoints:
-    - `GET /challenges`: Fetches challenges with filtering capabilities (e.g., `status=ACTIVE`).
-    - `GET /challenges/:challengeId`: Fetches detailed information for a single challenge.
+  - **Direct Queries**: Uses Prisma to fetch challenges, phases, and related metadata without making HTTP calls.
+  - **Phase Mapping**: Normalises Prisma models into the existing `IChallenge`/`IPhase` interfaces used across Autopilot.
+  - **Phase Advancement**: Updates phase state (`isOpen`, `actualStartDate`, `actualEndDate`) and maintains `Challenge.currentPhaseNames` inside a transaction.
+Returns successor phases for scheduling chains and flags whether the challenge already has winners.

 ### RecoveryService

 - **File**: `src/recovery/recovery.service.ts`
-- **Responsibility**: On application startup, it queries the `ChallengeApiService` to get all ACTIVE challenges and establish the initial scheduler state.
+- **Responsibility**: On application startup it queries `ChallengeApiService` for all ACTIVE challenges to rebuild the scheduler state.
 - **Logic**:
-  1. Fetches all active challenges from the API.
+  1. Fetch all active challenges from the database.
   2. For each phase of each challenge:
-     - If the phase's `scheduledEndDate` is in the past, it immediately triggers an `autopilot.phase.transition` Kafka event via the `SchedulerService` to ensure overdue actions are processed.
+     - If the `scheduledEndDate` is in the past, immediately trigger an `autopilot.phase.transition` Kafka event via `SchedulerService` so overdue transitions are handled.
-     - If the `scheduledEndDate` is in the future, it schedules a new transition job with the `AutopilotService`.
+     - If the phase is upcoming, schedule a new transition job with `AutopilotService`.

 ### SyncService

 - **File**: `src/sync/sync.service.ts`
-- **Responsibility**: Runs a cron job on a configurable schedule (defined by `SYNC_CRON_SCHEDULE` in `.env`) to ensure the scheduler's state is consistent with the Challenge API.
+- **Responsibility**: Runs a cron job (configured through `SYNC_CRON_SCHEDULE`) to keep the in-memory scheduler aligned with the latest challenge data.
 - **Logic**:
-  1. Fetches all ACTIVE challenges from the `ChallengeApiService`.
+  1. Fetch all ACTIVE challenges from the database through `ChallengeApiService`.
-  2. Fetches all currently scheduled jobs from the `SchedulerService`.
+  2. Compare active phases with the currently scheduled jobs.
-  3. Reconciles Data:
+  3. Reconcile differences:
-     - **New/Updated Phases**: If an active phase from the API doesn't have a corresponding scheduled job, or if its end time has changed, a new job is scheduled (or the existing one is rescheduled).
+     - **New/Updated Phases**: Schedule or reschedule jobs when timing or state changes.
-     - **Obsolete Jobs**: If a scheduled job exists for a challenge or phase that is no longer active (or has been removed), it is cancelled and removed from the scheduler.
+     - **Obsolete Jobs**: Cancel jobs that no longer have corresponding active phases.
-  4. **Auditing**: A summary of actions (added, updated, removed) is logged at the end of each run.
+  4. Log a summary of the changes (added, updated, removed).

 ## 3. Kafka Event Handling

-The `AutopilotConsumer` listens to the following Kafka topics to react to real-time changes.
+`AutopilotConsumer` listens to Kafka topics and reacts to challenge mutations.

 - **File**: `src/kafka/consumers/autopilot.consumer.ts`

 ### challenge.notification.create

-- **Trigger**: A new challenge is created in the Topcoder platform.
+- **Trigger**: A new challenge is created in Topcoder.
 - **Action**:
-  1. The `handleNewChallenge` method in `AutopilotService` is invoked.
+  1. `AutopilotService.handleNewChallenge` is invoked.
-  2. It uses the `challengeId` from the message to fetch the full challenge details from the `ChallengeApiService`.
+  2. It queries `ChallengeApiService` for the new challenge data.
-  3. It iterates through all phases of the new challenge and schedules a transition job for each one based on its `scheduledEndDate`.
+  3. Each phase is scheduled based on its `scheduledEndDate`.

 ### challenge.notification.update

-- **Trigger**: An existing challenge is updated (e.g., phase times are changed, status is modified).
+- **Trigger**: An existing challenge is updated (phase timing, status, etc.).
 - **Action**:
-  1. The `handleChallengeUpdate` method in `AutopilotService` is invoked.
-  2. It fetches the latest challenge details from the `ChallengeApiService`.
+  1. `AutopilotService.handleChallengeUpdate` loads the latest challenge state via `ChallengeApiService`.
-  3. It iterates through the phases and calls `reschedulePhaseTransition` for each one.
-This method intelligently cancels the old job and creates a new one if the end time has changed.
+  2. Phases are iterated and `reschedulePhaseTransition` is called when timing or state changes.

+## 4. Environment & Configuration

+- **Database URL**: `CHALLENGE_DB_URL` must point to the Challenge database.
+A test default is provided to ease local testing, but production deployments must supply a real connection string.
+- **Prisma Schema**: The full Challenge schema lives in `prisma/challenge.schema.prisma`.
+Run `npx prisma generate --schema prisma/challenge.schema.prisma` after updating dependencies to materialise the client.

+## 5. Operational Notes

+- With the API removed, Auth0 configuration is no longer required for challenge operations.
+Existing Auth0 settings remain available for other parts of the service if needed.
+- Retry and backoff logic was deleted because Prisma handles connectivity, and failures now surface immediately to the caller.
+- Phase advancement is intentionally conservative: it only updates the targeted phase and returns successor phases whose predecessor matches the closed phase and are not already open or completed.
+Downstream scheduling logic remains unchanged.